 - anything behavioural others need to be aware of.

-Top tip – Make a note in your diary to review this periodically to ensure the information is kept up to date.
+Top tip – Make a note in your diary or on your calendar to review this periodically to ensure the information is kept up to date.

 Having this important information in one place could be of immense support and help when needed at a critical time, when time might be limited.
 Talk about the plan with the person you care for, if possible, and also with those you would like to be named emergency contacts.